SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ```

 ![A simple table with two columns: the first one is a composed one (with icon and string).](figures/Table.png width=50&label=figSimpleTable)

+Add `SpIndexTableColumn title: 'My index'` to the previous table to see the index column in action.

 ##### Sorting headers.